ParkCityPusheen/FW-PROJECT/USE ME/CHAPTER 32.md

 *"Minnow."*

 Thoirt's voice finds its way through the stones he's begun to place; she's velvet and serene in his ears, tranquil and transparent in his mind.
 It surprises him to hear her, so much so that it shocks him out of grounding and his rising ramparts stutter at her reassurance.

 She's only using the pathway meant for herself and Dain,

 *"Must you carry guilt that was never meant for you?
 Stop punishing yourself over a death you did not cause."*

 His resolve crumbles before his shields can fully form; Thoirt's words penetrate a place untouched, and the pain suppressed floods through their connection so intensely that Sloane's head swivels toward him, her eyes wide with alarm.

-*"Breathe, and let her in."*
+*"Breathe, and let her in."* Thoirt demands, waiting for him to look at Sloane's concerned face.

 Their eyes meet and the trembling begins.